On the Lawn

 In accordance with the City of Dayton indoor mask mandate, we ask that you wear a mask while inside our restroom facility.

-The Levitt Pavilion Dayton is in the heart of downtown Dayton, located on South Main Street between Fourth and Fifth Streets in the space previously known as Dave Hall Plaza.
+The Levitt Pavilion Dayton is in the heart of downtown Dayton, located on South Main Street between Fourth and Fifth Streets in Dave Hall Plaza.
 Just blocks from both Riverscape and the Oregon District, it’s easy to include live music in your time downtown.

 The below rules apply to our 50 FREE concerts every summer.
 Rules may differ for benefit concerts, rentals, and City Festivals.

 There are multiple parking garages around the Levitt Dayton and all street parking is free on weekends and after 6 PM on weekdays!

 What to Bring

 To make the most of your evening at the Levitt Pavilion Dayton, bring a fun attitude, a lawn chair or blanket for relaxing, snacks or a picnic dinner (BYOB—no glass allowed).
 You might also want a hat, sunscreen, bug spray or other protection from Mother Nature.
 If it looks like rain, you might want a poncho or small umbrella.
 Don’t forget the most important thing—your family and friends for sharing the fun, the music, and most of all, the magic!